Relationship Strain: When Practicum Demands Crowd Out the People You Love

 Here's the painful irony: the relationships you're neglecting are probably your primary support system for getting through difficult periods like practicum.
 The partner who grounds you, the friend who makes you laugh, the family member who believes in you unconditionally, these relationships don't just matter for their own sake.
 They're also resources that help you sustain effort and manage stress.

 Neglecting them to focus on practicum is like skipping sleep to have more time to work.
 It seems productive in the short term but actually undermines your capacity to do the thing you're sacrificing for.
+When relationship strain combines with neglecting your physical health, the compounding effect on your overall wellbeing accelerates.

 Having the Difficult Conversation